Victorian Solar Rebates & Government Incentives in 2022

 5. Federal government STCs

 The federal government solar panel rebate accompanies Victorian incentives.
-Presently you can get 14 small-scale technology certificates (STCs) per kilowatt of generated solar.
+You can get 14 small-scale technology certificates (STCs) per kilowatt of generated solar.

-STCs cover 33% of the installation costs, while the Victoria solar rebate can cover 50% of the installation costs.
+STCs cover 33% of the installation costs, while the Victoria solar rebate can cover 50%.
 Combined, you can have significant savings in your new solar power system.

 How it works